Use cURL Integration With Artifactory

 jf rt curl /api/build

-1. Inspect the JSON response (see expected output below).
+1. Inspect the JSON response (see the following expected output).

 Expected response: